Applications for the 16-19 Bursary Fund next school year will open in September 2021. Please check back here for application forms at that time.

 Bursary for Defined Vulnerable Groups:

-If you are eligible for this type of Bursary you can receive £1200 per year.
+If you are eligible for this type of Bursary you can receive up to £1200 per year.
 To be eligible you need to meet one of the following criteria:

 - You are a young person in receipt of Income Support or Universal Credit in your own right